joaoipiraja/SwiftUI/README.md

 ```
 ##### ```struct DataModel: Identifiable ```
 Allows to identify each row of the list as unique.
-The struct need to have a "id" property
+The struct need to have ```var id: ObjectIdentifier```

 #### ``` @ObservedObject  var ``` and ```ObservableObject``` protocol
 its a better delegate